veeambestpractise/best-practices-guide/poc_guide/enhanced_evaluation_example.md

 # Enhanced Evaluation - Workshop Example

 This section describes how to conduct an infrastructure discovery and assessment session with a customer.
 Below is an example of how Veeam Architects hold such meetings this with customers.
-The example below is just one example of many possible ways of the meeting implementation; please have a look at other chapters of this guide to prepare for such meeting.
+The example below is just one example of many possible ways of the meeting content; please have a look at other chapters of this guide to prepare for such meeting.

 ## Infrastructure Discovery
 1. Start with the first main customer datacenter.
 Figure out the following: